franiglesias/php-golden/doc/master_approval_cookbook.md

 ]
 ```

-As we can see, for a general Item sellIn decreased one unit and quality remains 0, because there is a rule:
+As we can see, for a general `Item`, sellIn decreased one unit and quality remains zero, because there is a rule that states:

 ```
 * The Quality of an item is never negative